 - Application: The Application for Admission must be filled out, in English, completely and accurately.
 Because of the time required to complete processing of the application, and for the student to make visa and financial arrangements, deadlines have been established, after which applications cannot be processed.
 The deadline for Fall Semester Admission is March 1 and for Spring Semester Admission is September 1.
 The care with which you follow the application instructions may be a factor in the admissions decision.
 International students are considered to be undergraduates if the applicant has not earned a degree equivalent to a U.S. bachelor’s degree.

 - Application Fee: Each application for admission must be accompanied by a non-refundable application fee of $150 (In US dollars), which can be in the form of a bank check or money order.
+If you enroll the $150 fee will be credited to your account.
 An application will not be processed without the application fee.
 If you find it difficult to submit the application fee because of currency restrictions in your country, we suggest that you request a friend or relative in the United States to submit the fee on your behalf.
 You may also wire funds directed toward the University's Account by printing the Instructions for wiring Funds to Franciscan University form and taking it to your bank.

 - Academic Records: Consideration of an application for admission cannot be given until the Office of International Programs receives all required credentials.
 Proper transcripts (or certificates) must be submitted of all academic records or examination results documenting each year of study from the first year of secondary school and for all post-secondary or university-level work; these documents must be signed by the appropriate school official.
 Only original or certified copies will be accepted.
 Original documents will be returned upon request.